article / Military technology

 The "desensitization" strategy for publicly available information.

-To balance market communication, alliance coordination, and the need for transparency with the public and Congress, defense contractors such as Lockheed Martin and the U.S. Department of Defense selectively disclose information like technical concepts, model cross-section diagrams, and test photos of certain weapons during external publicity and project bidding processes.
-However, this information undergoes strict "desensitization" processing and belongs to non-sensitive versions.
-For example, some aerodynamic and avionics system concept documents, as well as promotional cross-section diagrams of the F-35 fighter jet, can be accessed through public channels.
-However, there is an essential difference between these publicly available details and the original classified design drawings, as core technical parameters are concealed.
-To balance market communication, alliance coordination, and the need for transparency with the public and Congress, defense contractors such as Lockheed Martin and the U.S. Department of Defense selectively disclose information like technical concepts, model cross-section diagrams, and test photos of certain weapons during external publicity and project bidding processes.
-However, this information undergoes strict "desensitization" processing and belongs to non-sensitive versions.
-For example, some aerodynamic and avionics system concept documents, as well as promotional cross-section diagrams of the F-35 fighter jet, can be accessed through public channels.
-However, there is an essential difference between these publicly available details and the original classified design drawings, as core technical parameters are concealed.
+To balance market communication, alliance coordination, and the need for transparency to the public and Congress, defense contractors such as Lockheed Martin and the U.S. Department of Defense selectively disclose certain information during external publicity and project bidding processes, including technical concepts, model cross-sectional diagrams, and test photos of weapons.
+However, this information undergoes strict desensitization and belongs to non-sensitive versions.
+For example, some aerodynamic and avionics system concept documents, as well as promotional cross-sectional diagrams of the F-35 fighter, can be accessed through public channels.
+Nevertheless, there is an essential difference between these publicly available materials and the original classified design drawings, as core technical parameters are concealed.

 Absolute blockade of core technologies